We provide below an explanation of the field Information displayed on our map/database and where it was sourced from.

 We want to hear from you!

-This project in a work is progress — we can only rely on the sources we have available to us here in ESB Archives.
-If you have any further information or know of any other useful sources relating to local electricity suppliers in Ireland etc., please contact us at firstname.lastname@example.org.
+This project in a work is progress.
+We will add to (or correct) our database records if further information comes to light.
+If you have any further information, photographs or know of any other useful sources relating to how Ireland was electrified etc., please contact us at email@example.com.